Your Daily Phil: A new seminary CEO in LA + Debuting a column by Erica Brown

 The Anti-Defamation League and the U.K.’s Campaign Against Antisemitism are both calling on sneaker and sportwear giant Adidas to drop its partnership with Yeezy, Kanye West’s fashion label, following West’s spate of antisemitic remarks.

-West has repeated prolific range of age-old antisemitic stereotypes since he tweeted earlier this month that he would go “death con 3” on Jews, a butchered reference to the U.S. military’s DEFCON.
+West has repeated a prolific range of age-old antisemitic stereotypes since he tweeted earlier this month that he would go “death con 3” on Jews, a butchered reference to the U.S. military’s DEFCON.
 The hip-hop artist, who now goes by Ye, has since trumpeted tropes about conspiratorial Jewish control of finance, the entertainment industry and the media.
 He has also repeatedly said that Blacks are the true Jews, another longstanding antisemitic claim.

 Adidas has partnered with West since 2013, and in August, CEO Kasper Rorsted told CNBC that West was the apparel brand’s “most important partner worldwide.”
 According to the Washington Post, Yeezy generates some $2 billion annually for Adidas.
 But Adidas’ partnership with Yeezy has been under review for two weeks, after West wore a “White Lives Matter” shirt at a Paris Fashion Week and began criticizing Adidas and Rorsted online.